sdingcn/closure/README.md

 Variables are references to objects and are immutable once bound.
 Tail call optimization is automatically applied.
 (Mark-and-sweep) garbage collection (GC) automatically runs.
-GC information and the evaluation result of the entire program are printed to `stderr`.
+Some runtime information will be written to `stderr`.

 ## usage